 Many suburbs suffer from lack of diversity in the built environment.
-The commercial districts serve a single purpose, the office parks are active 9-to-5, the main thoroughfares serve mainly automobiles, and subdivisions lack easy access to schools, shops, and parks.
+The commercial districts serve a single purpose, the office parks are active only 9-to-5, the main thoroughfares serve mainly automobiles, and subdivisions lack easy access to schools, shops, and parks.
 Regulations and infrastructure investments have inadvertently led to this outcome.
 Furthermore, many communities have underutilized assets such as parking lots that are empty or half-full, business parks with high vacancies, low-value strips, or leftover pieces of land.

 One approach is to look for the most likely places for transformation.
 They could include a shopping mall that has gone out of business or a commercial strip with vacancies or too much asphalt.
 An assessment of opportunities and barriers can be made for a targeted location.

 Looking for opportunities and targeting specific locations can make the problem smaller, clearer, and more defined.
-Here are two communities that found an opportunity, a specific part of town, and they brought about a transformation.
+Here are two communities that found an opportunity, targeted a specific part of town, and brought about a transformation.